-The “science” in field sobriety tests is laughable.
+The “science” in field sobriety tests for DWI is laughable.

-The horizontal gaze nystagmus test, or HGN, is alleged to be 77% accurate (80% accurate with the W&T) in determining if a person is .10 BAC3 or more.4 The first problem with this test is the particularity.
-Police officers are not ophthalmologists trained in the detection of eye movements and or eye pathologies.
+The horizontal gaze nystagmus test, or HGN, is alleged to be 77% accurate (80% accurate with the W&T) in determining if a person is .10 BAC or more.
+The first problem with this test is the particularity.
+Police officers are not ophthalmologists.
+The receive no training in the detection of eye movements and or eye pathologies.
 There are forty-seven types of nystagmus in individuals, separate from Horizontal Nystagmus:

 Mimi Coffey – DWI Defense Lawyer in Dallas County, DWI Lawyer in Tarrant County, DWI Lawyer in Wise County, DWI Lawyer in Johnson County, DWI Lawyer in Parker County, DWI Lawyer in Collin County, DWI Lawyer in Denton County